neu-ece-esl/ai-prog-workshop/README.md

 - Explore opportunities to foster deeper student engagement and ownership.

 Open the floor for questions, suggestions, and further discussion.

+**Opportunities for Continued Exploration**

+- Too many ideas, too many changes to explore in one hour!
+- Launchpad for ongoing discussion and collaboration
+- Regular (e.g., bi-weekly) meetups?
+  - Share observations, challenges, and new ideas
+  - Community to support each other in programming education revolution
+- Next step: kick-off programming community meeting

 ---